WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 ## Automatic authentication

-Depending on the challenge and response transports, and depending on the user agents, it may be possible to automate some steps in a DID Auth interaction.
+Depending on the challenge and response transports, and depending on an _identity owner's_ user agent, it may be possible to automate some steps in a DID Auth interaction.
 For example, a DID Auth browser extension can automatically complete a DID Auth interaction to log in to a website using a single click on a button.

-## Re-authentication
+## Re-authentication and Step-up

-Even after a DID Auth interaction has been completed, a _relying party_ may require an _identity owner_ to re-authenticate in certain cases, e.g. when a high-value transaction such as transferring money is initiated.
+Even after a DID Auth challenge-response cycle has been completed, a _relying party_ may require an _identity owner_ to re-authenticate in certain cases, e.g. when a high-value transaction such as transferring money is initiated.

+In such cases, subsequent protocol interactions may also require the exchange of Verifiable Credentials in addition to basic DID Auth, in order to establish the desired level of trust.

 ## DID resolution

 DID Auth depends on the ability to resolve a DID to its associated DID Document.
 Therefore all security considerations associated with DID resolution must be taken into account.
 Among other topics, this includes caching behavior of a DID resolver, as well as metadata about the DID resolution process (e.g. has the DID Document been retrieved via a blockchain full node, or via an untrusted intermediary lookup service).

-## Hardware wallet

-The DID Auth challenge may be forwarded to a hardware wallet, that upon an _identity owner_'s physical interaction, will create a response and send it back to the _relying party_.

 ## Single log-out

-DID Auth should provide ways to end all sessions and channels that have been established for an authenticated DID.
+DID Auth should provide ways to end all sessions and relationships that have been established for an authenticated DID.
 An _identity owner_ should be able to trigger single log-out manually using their user agent.
 Single log-out should also happen automatically if a DID is revoked, which means that _relying parties_ must monitor authenticated DIDs for revocation.

+## Hardware wallet

+The DID Auth challenge may be processed by a hardware wallet, which upon an _identity owner_'s physical interaction, will create a response and send it back to the _relying party_.

 ## DID Auth gateway services

-In order to ease adoption of DID Auth, gateway services could be developed that expose the OpenID Connect and/or OAuth2 protocols and perform (parts of) a DID Auth _relying party_.
+In order to ease adoption of DID Auth through the use of standard protocols, gateway services could be developed that expose the OpenID Connect and/or OAuth2 protocols and perform (parts of) a DID Auth _relying party_.
 In such cases, the privacy and trust implications of the use of a gateway service must be carefully considered.